OctopusDeploy/docs/docs/getting-started/first-runbook-run/runbook-specific-variables.md

 ---
 title: Runbook specific variables
-description: Step by step guide on how to define and use variables in a Octopus Deploy runbook.
+description: Step by step guide on how to define and use variables in an Octopus Deploy runbook.
 position: 60
 hideInThisSection: true
 ---

-Octopus allows you to define variables and scope them for use in different environments when running a runbook.
-Variables allow you to have a consistent runbook process across your infrastructure without having to hard-code or manually update configuration settings that differ across environments, deployment targets, channels, or tenants.
-In addition to environments, you can scope variables to specific runbooks.
+Octopus allows you to define variables and scope them for use in different environments when running a Runbook.
+Variables allow you to have a consistent Runbook process across your infrastructure without having to hard-code or manually update configuration settings that differ across environments, deployment targets, channels, or tenants.
+In addition to environments, you can scope variables to specific Runbooks.

 1. From the *Hello world* project you created earlier, click **Variables** in the left menu.
 1. Enter **Helloworld.Greeting** into the variable name column on the first row of the table.